Critical Care GradCert

 Support throughout from the programme leader.

-The Student Support and Guidance department, available to all University of Chester students.
+The Student Futures Department, available to all University of Chester students.

 The programme handbook, available on the University intranet.